Tycho10101/Simple-File-Server/documentation.md

 ## Error Handling

 Any errors that occur during message processing, file operations, or other tasks are caught, and the Simple File Server sends a failure message back to the client.

-## Conclusion

-Understanding the packet handling process in the Simple File Server is crucial for both server and client implementations.
-The server efficiently processes different types of messages, performs file operations, and communicates the outcomes back to the clients.

-For more detailed information, refer to the source code comments and documentation.